Moskenesøya: Geography

 The island consists of an agglomeration of glaciated hills with the highest peak being the 1029 m Hermannsdalstinden mountain.
 It is elongated from southwest to northeast and it is about 40 km long and 10 km wide.
 It also has a very uneven shoreline.
 The island is connected to the nearby island of Flakstadøya by the Kåkern Bridge which is part of the European route E10 which ends on the Moskenesøya island at the village of Å.

 Population

 There are many villages on the island.
-Flakstad municipality, on the northern part of the island, has several small villages including Fredvang, Selfjord, and Krystad.
-Moskenes municipality, on the southern part of the island, has the villages of Å, Hamnøy, Moskenes, Reine, Sakrisøy, Sørvågen, and Tind, all located on the eastern side of the island.
+Flakstad Municipality, on the northern part of the island, has several small villages including Fredvang, Selfjord, and Krystad.
+Moskenes Municipality, on the southern part of the island, has the villages of Å, Hamnøya, Moskenes, Reine, Sakrisøy, Sørvågen, and Tind, all located on the eastern side of the island.
 There were settlements on the western coast, but the last ones were abandoned in 1950s owing to severe storms.